A fine-grained comparison of pragmatic language understanding in humans and language models: Experiments

-Having described the tasks and materials, we now turn to the design of our model evaluation.
-We use \emph{zero-shot prompting}, as it can be adapted to all of our seven tasks.
-This is crucial because we would like to compare performance across tasks \emph{within} individual models.
-Furthermore, this allows us to present models with inputs that are nearly identical to the stimuli seen by humans in \citeauthor{floyd_deciphering_nodate}'s experiments, whereas other methods would require converting the original multiple-choice questions into model-compatible formats.
-For example, prior work has evaluated models' understanding of conversational maxims using question-answering \citep{zheng_grice_2021}, metaphors using a Winograd schema \citep{liu_testing_2022}, and coherence inferences using probability comparisons \citep{beyer_is_2021}.
+Our evaluation paradigm uses \emph{zero-shot prompting}.
+Prompting can easily be adapted to all of our seven tasks, allowing us to compare performance across tasks within a model.
+Prompting also allows us to present models with inputs that are nearly identical to the stimuli seen by humans in \citeauthor{floyd_deciphering_nodate}'s experiments, whereas other methods would require converting the stimuli into task-specific formats.
+We choose zero-shot prompts in order to evaluate the knowledge that emerges through training, and not through in-context adaptation to the task.

-\paragraph{Prompt structure.} Each prompt consisted of two parts: task instructions, and a query.
-The instructions were nearly identical to the instructions presented to humans in \citeauthor{floyd_deciphering_nodate}'s experiments, prepended with the keyword ``Task:''.
-The only other modification was that the original instructions had a final sentence of ``Please answer as quickly as possible'', which we replaced with a sentence like ``The answer options are 1, 2, 3, or 4''.\footnote{The exact answer options changed according to the task.}
+\paragraph{Prompt structure.} Each prompt consists of two parts: task instructions, and a query.
+The instructions are nearly identical to the instructions presented to humans in \citeauthor{floyd_deciphering_nodate}'s experiments, prepended with the keyword ``Task:''.
+The only other modification is that the original instructions had a final sentence of ``Please answer as quickly as possible'', which we replaced with a sentence like ``The answer options are 1, 2, 3, or 4''.\footnote{The exact answer options changed according to the task.}

-For all tasks except Humor, the query consisted of the scenario (prepended with keyword ``Scenario:'') and question, and then the numbered answer options (prepended with ``Options:'').\footnote{For the Humor task, the joke was prepended with ``Joke:'', and the answer options were prepended with ``Punchlines:''.} The prompt concluded with the keyword ``Answer:''.
+For all tasks except Humor, the query consists of the scenario (prepended with keyword ``Scenario:'') and question, and then the numbered answer options (prepended with ``Options:'').\footnote{For the Humor task, the joke is prepended with ``Joke:'', and the answer options are prepended with ``Punchlines:''.} The prompt concludes with the keyword ``Answer:''.
 Full example prompts are given in \Cref{sec:example-prompts}.

 \paragraph{Evaluation.} To evaluate a model on a given item, we feed the prompt to the model, and measure the model's probability distribution over tokens conditioned on the prompt.
 We compare the probabilities of each answer token (e.g., ``1'', ``2'', ``3'', or ``4'') under this distribution.
 The model is considered correct on a given item if it assigns highest probability to the correct answer token, among all the possible answer tokens for that item.
-We do not evaluate any generated text from the model.